cppshizoidS/cmake_boilerplate/README.md

 GTest for Unit Test and Ctest for running tests.
 It can be used for graphics project.

 ---
-This template contains a script to install everything you need
+This template contains everything you need:
+* Ready CMakeLists.txt
+* conanfile
+* script for install all needed packages
+* github.ci
+* .gitignore
+* clang-foramt
+* setuped doxygen
+* caching on ci
+* IWYU
+* setuped CTest and GTest
+* shader build script
+* different configurations: debug, release...

 ### Build Debug